rebelsky/sams-assorted-musings-reflections/csc151-2023fa-learning-objectives.md

 I found myself tempted to add learning objectives that correspond to the three models of image making we will use in the course (images as functions from positions to colors, images as collections of manipulated shapes, and turtle graphics).
 However, 24 learning objectives already seem like enough (or more than enough).

+Is my set of 24 learning objectives better than my colleagues' 15?
+Not necessarily.
+There are reasons to prefer each approach.
 I'll be meeting with the other Fall 2023 instructor sometime in the next few weeks to discuss whether or not we want common learning outcomes---or at least how many common learning outcomes we want.
 For example, I know the other sections tend to use pattern matching to decompose lists, but I prefer not to.
 I would expect pattern matching to be one of the learning outcomes for the other section.

 In a few weeks, you might be able to see where the discussions have led us.